-We believe the Bible teaches that biological sex and gender are linked, and are established at birth by one's body and genes, and that gender should not be modified by personal preference or choice.
-Identifying as the opposite gender from what was established by birth sex falls outside our theological understandings of creation and human sexuality.
-Thus, the University would not allow for example, a female student by birth to present herself as a male, to use the men's restroom locker rooms or living accommodations, or to participate in male athletic programs or other gender-specific activities.
-Nor would a faculty or staff member be permitted to assume a gender identity apart from his/her birth sex.
+We believe that gender is established at birth by one's body and genes and not through personal preference or choice.
+Identifying as the opposite gender from what was established by birth falls outside our theological understandings of creation and human sexuality.
+Thus, the University would not allow, for example, a female student by birth to present herself as a male, to use the men's restroom, locker rooms or living accommodations, or to participate in male athletic programs or other gender-specific activities.
+Nor would a faculty or staff member be permitted to assume a gender identity apart from his/her birth gender.